Key Quote

 RAD — PROGRESS

-Juliet demonstrates remarkable intellectual progression: while Romeo expresses love through poetic imagery, Juliet analyses the social structures that oppose them.
-She is not merely emotional but analytical (systematically examining the problem), attempting to reason her way past the feud.
+Juliet demonstrates remarkable intellectual progressionintellectual progression — Growth in the depth and sophistication of thinking: while Romeo expresses love through poetic imagery, Juliet analyses the social structures that oppose them.
+She is not merely emotional but analyticalanalytical — Relating to or using systematic logical examination, attempting to reason her way past the feud.
 This positions her as the relationship's thinker — more practically intelligent than Romeo.

 Key Words